 The Beacon School recognises the importance of excellent attendance and punctuality in order that students can maximise their potential in school and that they can be well prepared for the demands of adult life.
 Ensuring a child’s regular attendance at school is the parent/carer’s legal responsibility and permitting absence from school without a good reason is an offence in law and may result in prosecution.
 The school expects students to be in school every day, barring serious illness or accident.

-Mr Thomas has now been replaced as Attendance Officer by Ms Haynes and can be contacted on 01737 359103, Option 1 or alternatively you can email our Attendance Office.
+Our Attendance Officer is Ms Haynes who can be contacted on 01737 359103, Option 1 or alternatively you can email our Attendance Office.

 We are currently in the process of putting together a new Attendance and Absence Procedure, however the main changes are detailed below.

 If a child is absent parents/carers must:

 - telephone the school as soon as possible, preferably before 08.00am, on each day of absence, stating the reason for absence.